snowplow-archive/snowplow.github.com/_posts/2016-01-18-snowplow-objective-c-tracker-0.6.0-released.md

 layout: post
 title: Snowplow Objective-C Tracker 0.6.0 released
 title-short: Snowplow Objective-C Tracker 0.6.0
-tags: [snowplow, analytics, ios, osx, objc, objectivec]
+tags: [snowplow, analytics, ios, osx, objc, objectivec, tvos]
 author: Josh
 category: Releases
 ---

 We are pleased to release version 0.6.0 of the [Snowplow Objective-C Tracker] [objc-repo].
 This release introduces several performance upgrades and some breaking API changes.
-Many thanks to [Jason][iamjason] for his contribution to this release!
+Many thanks to community member [Jason][iamjason] for his contributions to this release!

 In the rest of this post we will cover: